CassioML/cassandra-todolist-chatgpt-plugin/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/CassioML/cassandra-todolist-chatgpt-plugin)

 If you want to use the Gitpod method you'll need to make a few changes based on the port that Gitpod exposes.
-Once you've identified the port by clicking on the Ports tab in your Gitpod and copying the Port ID, you'll need to use that rather "localhost:5003" everywhere the IP and port are referenced, including in both the .well-known/ai-plugin.json Manifest file and the openapi.yaml API specification file in order for ChatGPT to correctly connect to your plugin.
+Once you've identified the port by clicking on the Ports tab in your Gitpod and copying the Port ID, you'll need to use that rather than "localhost:5003" everywhere the IP and port are referenced, including in both the .well-known/ai-plugin.json Manifest file and the openapi.yaml API specification file in order for ChatGPT to correctly connect to your plugin.

 ## Setup